 - 15.2.2 The principal structure must pass a static load test details of which may be found in Article 17.2.
-Furthermore, each team must supply detailed calculations which clearly show that it is capable of withstanding the same load when the longitudinal component is applied in a forward direction. - 15.2.3 The second structure must pass a static load test details of which may be found in Article 17.3. - 15.2.4 Both roll structures must have minimum structural cross sections of 10000mm2, in vertical projection, across a horizontal plane 50mm below the their highest points.
+Furthermore, each team must supply detailed calculations which clearly show that it is capable of withstanding the same load when the longitudinal component is applied in a forward direction. - 15.2.3 The highest point of the second structure may not be more than 670mm above the reference plane and must pass a static load test details of which may be found in Article 17.3. - 15.2.4 The principal roll structure must have a minimum enclosed structural cross section of 10000mm2, in vertical projection, across a horizontal plane 50mm below its highest point.
+The area thus established must not exceed 200mm in length or width and may not be less than 10000mm2 below this point. - 15.2.5 The second roll structure must have a minimum enclosed structural cross section of 10000mm2, in vertical projection, across a horizontal plane 50mm below its highest point.